 It is the perfect comfort food and the best way to add a bit of fiber and nutrition to your breakfast.
 Similarly, Cream of Wheat is yet another porridge dish that will bring back many memories.
 But are they both the same thing?

 What is the difference between Malt-O-Meal and Cream of Wheat?
 Both porridges are made using farina, which is just milled wheat.
-The difference in both lies in their texture, as Malt-O-Meal is a bit lumpy while Cream of Wheat is known to be more runny.
+However, Malt-O-Meal also contains barley.
+As for texture, Malt-O-Meal is a bit lumpy while Cream of Wheat is known to be more runny.

 Read below to learn more about these delicious porridges, their differences, how they taste, nutritional information, and more!

-Malt-O-Meal consists of farina which is a widely used ingredient in many porridge recipes.
+Malt-O-Meal consists of both farina and barley which are widely used ingredients in many porridge recipes.

 Malt-O-Meal on its own is a bland porridge with a lumpy texture.
 It makes for a thick breakfast snack that can easily fill you up and keep you going throughout the afternoon.
 Its thickness comes from gluten.

 Combining it with water and heat will create gluten strands that will eventually give it a thicker consistency.
 There is no known variety of Malt-O-Meal that is free of gluten because it is made using flour.

 If you want gluten-free substitutes then you can perhaps try Cream of Rice, which offers more or less the same flavor and consistency.